 portrait de la première garçonne

-After a short stroll up the hill to the medieval village Haut-de-Cagnes from the train station for Cagnes-sur-Mer, the flâneur encounters the Chateau Grimaldi and its stone tower.
+After a short stroll up the hill from the train station at Cagnes-sur-Mer to the medieval village of Haut-de-Cagnes, the flâneur encounters the Chateau Grimaldi and its stone tower.
 Initially built as a fortress at the beginning of the 14th century, turned into a stately home in the 1600’s, abandoned during the French Revolution, today it opens its doors as a museum that includes a room devoted entirely to portraits of the famous model and cabaret singer Suzy Solidor.

 I mentioned that she sang and recorded a number of songs.
 Spend a few minutes listening to her music.
-The first video is of her singing “Escale,” one of her most popular songs, and in the second she is in her fifties and you can watch her sing “Les Oiseaux de Notre-Dame.”
+The video is of her singing “Escale,” one of her most popular songs.
+If you have more time, you can listen to 41 minutes of her music in the second video.
+(Click on any photo to see it larger and in more detail.
+Cliquez sur une vignette pour l’agrandir.)

 Mike – Between this post and the previous one on desserts, I think you’re starting toy with my emotions.

 I have just finished my last piece of Bruges chocolate, which I ate after a salad.
 I did so while looking at the paintings of Suzy Solidor on the walls of the Chateau Grimaldi.
 What specifically causes your excited emotions?